jja4/nba_mlops/GCP_SETUP_AND_TERRAFORM.md

 - ✅ Keep `terraform-key.json` only locally
 - ✅ Add to `.gitignore` (already done)
 - ✅ Use service account (not personal account)
-- ✅ Restrict service account permissions (use roles/editor, not roles/owner)
+- ✅ Restrict service account permissions
 - ✅ Rotate keys periodically
 - ✅ Use Secret Manager for production